RenanFlorencio/Sorting-Visualizer/README.md

 # Serial and Parallel Sorting Visualizer

 This is the final project for Unicamp MC970 course, done by Felipe Brabes, Gabriela Jacob and Renan Florencio.
-It is based on Dipesh Mann's implementation of Sorting Visualizer (which was forked), with some changes described below.
+It is based on [Dipesh Mann's implementation of Sorting Visualizer](https://github.com/dipesh-m/Sorting-Visualizer), with some changes described below.

 The original code done by Dipesh Mann is a sorting algorithms visualizer, which provided a visualization of different sorting algorithms in C++ with SDL2 Library.
 The code originally implemented the following sorting algorithms: